Eating vegan without soy or gluten

 (USA)

-Asian cultures have been eating soy as their dominant protein for thousands of years, and they never have the health problems that Westerners have.
-Also, from what I understand from my research, it appears that fermented soy products are extremely healthy for us.
-Those are things like tempeh, miso, natto, and even soy sauce.
+Keep in mind that Asian cultures have been eating whole soy as their dominant protein for thousands of years (in the form of edamame beans, tofu, tempeh, and natto), and they never have had the health problems that Westerners have.
+From what I understand from my research, it appears that fermented soy products (tempeh, miso, natto, even soy sauce) are extremely healthy for us.

 As of right now, it seems we don't have a definite answer as to the benefits or drawbacks to soy, but I am sure within a few years we will get to the bottom of it.
 I would love to hear your opinion on the comments page.